 AKVIS Coloriage offers several ways to select colors: in the Color Library, in the palettes: Color, Swatches, Multicolor, in the Select Color standard dialog or from the image itself with the Eyedropper tool .

-Hint (for all tools): You can open the tool's options dialog by clicking on that tool's icon or by right-clicking anywhere in the image window.
+Hint (for all tools): You can open the tool's options dialog by right-clicking anywhere in the image window.

 Hint: If you want a smooth transition of color, draw the strokes farther apart from each other (the farther the strokes are apart, the smoother the transition).
 If the transition needs to be sharper, draw the color strokes closer together.
 This is why it is necessary, for example, to draw around the eyes and mouth with the color chosen for the skin.